The-Balance-FFXIV/balance-static/content/jobs/ranged/bard/advanced-guide.md

 This gives you a 97.67% chance to have 80+ gauge at the start of the burst window.
 And makes the odds of not being able to 80+ Apex under burst at all near-zero.

 You're free to use your between-burst Apex whenever the gauge hits 100, if it does so early.
-This only makes it even more likely to be fully charged for your burst.
+This is harmless - all it does is to make it even more likely to have full soul gauge for your burst.
 The only reason to hold it is if you have a Ninja (Trick Attack should go up before the deadline).

 > On your first cycle, the gauge is more likely to fill fast, because you get two bonus ticks at the very start of the fight.
 You may hit 100 with a lot of time left in Army's Paeon - sit it out anyway.
 Remember that the first cycle's gauge will not be the norm.
 This is a one-time cost to get two big hits under buffs for the whole fight.